chrislewis/highchair/README.markdown

 ## Install

-Highchair requires (at least) Scala 2.8 and is cross-built for versions 2.8.0, 2.8.1 and 2.9.0.
+Highchair requires at least Scala 2.8 and is cross-built for versions 2.8.0 - 2.9.0-1.
 Highchair artifacts are published using the excellent [sbt](http://code.google.com/p/simple-build-tool/).

 ### sbt